tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Client-side-Logging-with-the-.NET-Storage-Client-Library.md

 ## Client-side log schema and sample

  The following example is an extract from the client-side log generated by the client library for an operation with a Client Request ID including c3aa328b.
-The Client Request ID is a correlation identifier that allows messages logged client side to be correlated with network traces and storage logs.
+The Client Request ID is a correlation identifier that allows messages logged on the client side to be correlated with network traces and storage logs.
 For more information on correlation, see Monitoring, Diagnosing, and Troubleshooting Azure Storage.
 The extract includes commentary (indented and italicized) on some key information that can be observed from within the log files.

  To illustrate this functionality using the first row of the following log file, the fields are: